RedHatShane/SecurityChecklists/rocky_linux_9_ssh.md

 # Rocky Linux 9 SSH Security Checklist

-## Assumptions:
-You are running a new Rocky Linux server with root access and public key SSH authentication.
+For new Rocky Linux 9 servers with root access and public key SSH authentication.

 ### Run updates and install packages:
 `dnf update`